stefenphelps/stefenphelps.com/src/pages/blog/make-awesome-us-page-part-2-code.md

 ---
-title: 'How To Make an Awesome About Us Page | Part 2: The Code'
+title: "How To Make an Awesome About Us Page | Part 2: The Code"
 description: "In part 2 (this post!), I'll be discussing the technical aspects of making the team member photos/videos come alive on the web, some issues we faced and how we solved them"
-publishDate: '2016-10-18'
+publishDate: "2016-10-18"
 categories:
-  - 'how-to'
+  - "how-to"
-heroImage: '/images/behind-the-team-member-photos.webp'
+heroImage: "/images/behind-the-team-member-photos.webp"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 Lief discussed the planning and production stages of our about page overhaul in part 1.
 In part 2 (this post!), I'll be discussing the technical aspects of making the team member photos/videos come alive on the web, some issues we faced and how we solved them.
 If you haven't seen it yet, be sure to **[check out our awesome about page](https://www.growwithsms.com/about) before you do anything else!**